ITwenzyI/cpp-Electronic-Patient-Record/README.md

 │   ├── patient_id.txt
 │
 ```

-## 💡 Purpose
-This project was created for learning purposes in the field of medical informatics and to improve practical C++ development and architecture skills.
-It aims to simulate a real-world clinical information workflow on a simple and accessible level.

 ## 📬 Contact
 If you have questions, suggestions, or want to contribute, feel free to open an issue or contact me via GitHub.